AdhikariAditya/adhikariaditya.github.io/README.md

 Both the terminal and normal versions use the same content, so you don't have to update the same information twice.

+You can add `show: ` to any entry and change if it shows just on terminal, just on the website or both.

 Add your own files to the `assets/` folder:

 ```text